walkernr/RAGMAN/README.md

 ```

-This is a system for doing **R**etrieval **A**ugmented **G**eneration.
+This is a system for performing **R**etrieval **A**ugmented **G**eneration.
 This system utilizes a hybrid search mechanism that employs the usage of lexical, bi-encoder, and cross-encoder rerankers that can be combined in sequence or parallel to perform passage retrieval over a large corpus conditioned on a query.
 Ther retrieved passages are then used for in-context learning with a **L**arge **L**anguage **M**odel to answer the query.

 ## Usage